 Top Reasons We Hate Our Jobs

 - Unhappy at Work?
 (Think Office Space) Your Boss or Bosses Could be Mostly to Blame.
 Having a boss you hate and who hates you back makes for a very harsh work environment.
 This also goes along with being surrounded by colleagues you despise.
-If you hate any of your coworkers you might just hate your job because you have to see those same jerks day after day.
+If you hate any of your coworkers, you might just hate your job because you have to see those same jerks day after day.

 - Being Underpaid– Big shocker here people hate getting paid little for the hard work they put in.
 This is even more of an issue when the employee knows how much their company is making off them for their efforts.

 - Company Culture– This can be a big one.
-Lots of corporations push their “culture” on its employees so that you have to engulf yourself in the company’s ways whether you like it or not.
+Lots of corporations push their “culture” on its employees so that you must engulf yourself in the company’s ways whether you like it or not.
 If your company’s culture forces you to work longer than reasonable or to do other things that you truly believe you shouldn’t have to, then this can easily make you loathe your job

 The U.S Uses Highest Percentage Of Anti psychotic Drugs In The World!

 Now you can have 2 full-time working parents with 1 child that can barely afford to rent a crappy apartment, pay on a used car, and buy groceries so they’re given food stamps.
 This is the disturbing truth and it honestly makes me sick.
 The days of getting rewarded for hard work seem to be behind us.
 Yes, there are people that do well but overall on average as a society we have taken a massive leap backward in regard to this.
-On top of this meanwhile, we are all trying to “keep up with the Joneses and it’s driving people literally crazy.
+On top of this meanwhile, we are all trying to “keep up with the Joneses and it’s driving people literally mad.

 Is There Any Hope?